 And much more…

-We’ve successfully eliminated the financial and technical barrier for small municipalities to implement a sophisticated asset management solution through a shared service.
-Our model is primarily open source so there is no restrictions on the number of copies or users that can utilize the system.
-A large number of users can access the enterprise class, cloud hosted database without any licence cost.
-The reporting uses PowerBI from Microsoft and the desktop download is free while pro edition is reasonably priced.
-Alternative open source BI solutions are also in development using R, JS and Metabase all we move towards implementing a full open-source stack to those that desire it.
+We’ve successfully eliminated the financial and technical barrier for small municipalities to implement a sophisticated asset management solution through a shared service model.
+Our model is open source driven, so there is no restrictions on the number of copies or users that can utilize the system.
+A large number of users can access our enterprise class, cloud hosted database without incurring any licence costs.
+The reporting uses PowerBI from Microsoft whose desktop download is free while pro edition is reasonably priced.
+Alternative open source BI solutions are also in development using R, JS and Metabase all we move towards offering a full open-source stack to those that desire it.

 Asset Management Software